-Program admission and requirements to remain eligible for the program include: (i) passage of the SAT or ACT in the top 33% or a passing score on the Praxis Core Academic Battery; (ii) maintaining a cumulative GPA of 3.2 (and semester by semester) in order to enter the major and maintain guaranteed admission to the graduate speech program; (iii) earning a C or higher in all education courses; (iv) earning a B or better in the speech preparatory courses; (v) passing the Praxis II 5001, and (vi) for those graduating in 2017 and beyond, a passing score on the state mandated performance assessment, edTPA.
+Program admission and requirements to remain eligible for the program include: (i) an SAT score of 1180 or ACT score of 23 or a passing score on the Praxis Core Academic Battery; (ii) maintaining a cumulative GPA of 3.2 (and semester by semester) in order to enter the major and maintain guaranteed admission to the graduate speech program; (iii) earning a C or higher in all education courses; (iv) earning a B or better in the speech preparatory courses; (v) passing the Praxis II 5001, and (vi) for those graduating in 2017 and beyond, a passing score on the state mandated performance assessment, edTPA.
 Candidates seeking to transfer into the program must meet all of the admission and program requirements as well as not having exceeded 67 credits at the time they seek to enter.

 The program is aligned with the standards of the following national and professional associations:

 The Interstate New Teacher Assessment and Support Consortium